jimmac/blog.jimmac.eu/content/posts/2026-04-05-japan/index.md

 Now if I were to book the trip today, I probably wouldn't.
 It's quite a gamble given the geopolitical situation and Asia running out of oil.
 But making it back, it's been as good as the first one.
 Visiting only Tokio with a short trip to Kawaguchiko in the Sakura blooming season worked out great.

-At the start of the year I promised myself to shoot my Fuji more.
-And I don't mean the volcano, I mean the my X-T20.
-I haven't kept the promise at all, always relying on the iphone.
-Luckily for the trip I didn't chicken out carrying the extra weight and I think it paid off.
-I did only take my 35mm, as the desire to carry gear has really faded away with the years.
-As we walked over 120km in the few days my back didn't feel very young even with the little gear I did have.
+At the start of the year, I promised myself I'd shoot my Fuji more.
+And no, I don't mean the volcano, I mean the X-T20.
+I haven't exactly kept that promise, usually just falling back on my iPhone instead.
+Luckily, I didn't chicken out of carrying the extra weight for this trip, and I think it really paid off!
+I did stick strictly to my 35mm lens, since my desire to haul heavy gear has definitely faded over the years.
+And honestly, after walking over 120km in just a few days, my back was already reminding me I'm not getting any younger, even with the minimal setup!

 While the difference in quality isn't quite visible on [Pixelfed](https://pixelfed.social/jimmac) or my [photo website](https://photo.jimmac.eu/) (I don't post to Instagram anymore), working through the set on a 4K display has been a pleasure.
 Bigger sensor is a bigger sensor.